After doing some research, I found that Turkish dog breeds are very popular as herd-protecting dogs.

 Highlights: Calm, Powerful, Protective

-The Kangal Shepherd Dog is a large breed that stands between 28-32 inches tall and weighs between 90-145 pounds.
+The Turkish Kangal a.k.a.
+Anatolian Shepherd Dog is a large breed that stands between 28-32 inches tall and weighs between 90-145 pounds.

 The breed is a Mastiff type dog that is well proportioned and very muscular.
 They have a large, broad head with a black facial mask that covers the muzzle and the eyes.

 The breed has large, floppy ears, and a long tail.

 They have a double layer of fur that is extremely dense.
 Aside from the facial mask, the Kangal Shepherd is a solid-colored dog that comes in shades of fawn, cream, and grey.
 In rare cases, puppies may be brindle, but in such a case would not be permissible in dog shows and competitions.

 Despite its intimidating size, the Kangal Shepherd has a calm, controlled, and reliable temperament.